Observation of magnon bound states in the long-range, anisotropic Heisenberg model: Experimental Realization

-The experiments described below are realized in a linear string of twenty ${}^{40}\mathrm{Ca}^+$ ions confined in a linear Paul trap.
-Qubits are encoded in the Zeeman levels $\left| \downarrow \right> = \left| S_{1/2}, m=+1/2 \right>$ and $\left| \uparrow \right> = \left| D_{5/2}, m=+5/2 \right>$ and manipulated with a narrow-linewidth laser at 729~nm.
-The ion crystal is laser-cooled by Doppler and polarization gradient cooling and its transverse modes are prepared close to their ground states by resolved sideband cooling.
-The effective spin-spin interaction is characterized by a power-law exponent of $\alpha=1.4$ and a maximum coupling strength of $J = 369$~rad/s.
-Further experimental details are provided in the Supplementary Information~\cite{supp}.
-For the realization of the long-range, anisotropic Heisenberg model, we use a Floquet decomposition of the evolution operator; Fig.~\ref{fig_1}(b); see also~\cite{Kranzl2022a}.
+For the realization of the long-range, anisotropic Heisenberg model, we use a Floquet decomposition of the evolution operator, Fig.~\ref{fig_1}(b); see Appendix \ref{sec:app_floquet} and also Ref.~\cite{Kranzl2022a}.
 The anisotropy $\Delta$ is controlled by setting the relative length of the Floquet substeps.
 To reduce the impact of dephasing noise, we implement the basis rotation between the Floquet substeps as dynamical decoupling pulses.
 Furthermore, the inhomogeneous coupling of the Gaussian laser beam, that induces collective spin rotations, causes rotation errors.
 These errors are mitigated by alternating the direction of the basis rotations.
 The laser pulses of the individual Floquet steps are shaped to reduce spectral overlap with the radial motional modes.
 Related Floquet protocols which enhance the symmetries of the model by driving have for example recently been developed for Rydberg atoms~\cite{Geier2021, Scholl2022} and trapped ions~\cite{Kranzl2022a, Morong2022}.